-Despite a skills shortage that has only been deepened by the travel restrictions of COVID-19, Australian construction remains unique in its struggle to attract women to fill essential positions.
+Despite a skills shortage that the travel restrictions of COVID-19 have only deepened, Australian construction remains unique in its struggle to attract women to fill critical positions.

-As an industry that in recent years has been committed to bringing a more diverse workforce, it should be moving further and faster.
-This isn’t about quotas or a wholesale change in the way people work.
-Rather, it’s about ensuring that everyone has a fair chance to get on in their careers.
-The best projects and top jobs should be open to all and chosen on merit, rather than reserved for men.
+As an industry that has recently been committed to bringing a more diverse workforce, it should be moving further and faster.
+This isn’t about quotas or a wholesale change in how people work.
+Instead, it’s about ensuring everyone has a fair chance to get on in their careers.
+The best projects and top jobs should be open to all and chosen on merit rather than reserved for men.

 what’s discouraging women from entering construction?

 Gender discrimination remains of great concern for women within the construction industry.
 While we have seen improvements in this area since 2019 – nearly six in ten women taking part in our 2021 survey believe the industry’s treatment of women has improved since they started working within it – 41 per cent still claim to have experienced gender discrimination.

 That is a 19 per cent drop since 2019, but it remains a discouraging statistic for women looking to join the industry and must be addressed.

 Concern around equal pay is now the number one barrier for women entering construction, followed by flexible hours and the career above progression.

 With this in mind, it is no surprise that women in our 2021 survey rank too few female role models in senior positions as the number one reason women may leave or be reluctant to enter the construction industry.

 It continues to have the lowest percentage of women in management (13 per cent) of any primary industry in Australia.

 Despite the continuation of this glaring gender imbalance, the fact that 2021’s survey figures have shown some improvement over 2019’s creates the potential danger of companies believing that they’ve done all they need to for diversity and inclusion.